gmlewis/irmf/examples/011-bifilar-coil/README.md

 ## bifilar-coil-1.irmf

-Another surprisingly-simple model is a bifilar-coil which is a cylinder with an inner radius and an outer radius.
+Another surprisingly-simple model is a bifilar-coil which is two spirals.

 ![bifilar-coil-1.png](bifilar-coil-1.png)